 UCAR security policy requires that all sysadmins be capable of reading and writing email messages that are encrypted with PGP.
 GPG is the Gnu (free) version of PGP.
 On the Mac, you want to install GPGTools in order to get the command-line "gpg" command.
-You also want GPGMail, which is bundled with GPGTools, but may be installed separately to get a newer version of GPGMail than the one that comes with GPGTools.
+You also want GPGTools, a suite of tools that enhance GPG use on the Mac, specifically GPGMail to give Apple Mail GPG capability.

 There are several resources for information about PGP and GPG.
 Here are the ones I liked best: